intelie/gitbook-platform/featured-plugins/groovy.md

 # Groovy support

-The groovy plugin is available for download on [Intelie Live Marketplace](https://marketplace.intelie.com/artifact/plugin-groovy).
+The groovy plugin is available for download on [INTELIE Live Marketplace](https://marketplace.intelie.com/artifact/plugin-groovy).

 It provides the capability to register and run Groovy snippets, using the same API that is available to Java.